srihari-humbarwadi/retinanet-tensorflow2.x/README.md

 # RetinaNet

 #### Supports
- - [x] Performs better than most of the implemetations
  - [x] Train on Single/ Multiple GPUs
  - [x] Stable training with Automatic Mixed Precision (~2.5x faster compared to fp32)
  - [x] Train on TPU/ TPU pods